overte-org/overte-docs-sphinx/source/security/asset-security.rst

 This would allow you to show your true avatar only to trusted friends.
 The Avatar Mixer would check the permissions for each connection before sending the URLs.

-Although there are technical questions about how this would work with differently-rigged or differently-sized avatars for the fallback, and it can be jarring to have others not be able to see your true avatar, this would be a nice option to have for those who want it.
+Although there are technical questions about how this would work with differently-rigged or differently-sized avatars for the fallback, and it can be confusing to have others not be able to see your true avatar, this would be a nice option to have for those who want it.